Allyooop/muskox/method.md

 * `-T` = remove default test framework

 We designated mysql as the database we wanted to use with the `-d` flag and we did that by writing it after.

+make sure you `cd muskox` afterwards to move into the directory.
+If you don't the following commands won't work.

 ## Create your User model and set up Devise